IBM-Bluemix-Docs/mobilepush/index.md

 {{site.data.keyword.mobilepushshort}} service persists tenant data in highly available database.
 A single regional database is used to store data of all the {{site.data.keyword.mobilepushshort}} tenants in that particular region.
 The data is stored across multiple zones in each region.
 Data that is stored in {{site.data.keyword.mobilepushshort}} service is encrypted and persisted in a database cluster that is spread across availability zones.
 All databases connections use TLS/SSL encryption for data in transit.

-{{site.data.keyword.mobilepushshort}} service is a regional service and it does not provide automated cross-regional failover or cross-regional disaster recovery.
-If a regional disaster occurs, all data might not be available to be recovered.
-However, if the recovery of a location is necessary, the available data can be restored.
+{{site.data.keyword.mobilepushshort}} service is a regional service.
+It does not provide automated cross-regional failover or cross-regional disaster recovery.
+If a regional disaster occurs, all data might not be recovered.
+However, a location recovery is possible and all data can be restored.
+If there is a need for regional disaster recovery, it is recommended that you create and maintain backup instances in other regions.
+To synchronize a service instance in one region with an instance in a different region, you can use the APIs mentioned [here](https://us-south.imfpush.cloud.ibm.com/imfpush/).

+Review the API documentation to consider the important data that you want to backup and restore.

+For example, you may start with the following to be backed up:
+- **applications**: `/apps/{applicationID}/settings` - Your platform configuration
+- **devices**: `/apps/{applicationID}/devices` - All registered devices
+- **subscriptions**: `/apps/{applicationId}/subscriptions` - All the subscriptions

+For each of the data set that you need to back up and restore, use the GET calls to get a copy of the data, and use corresponding the PUT / POST API to populate the new instance on a different region.